-It's better known for its arts festival in June, but come the end of summer Aldeburgh has another trick up its sleeve, with its excellent and burgeoning Food and Drink Festival, held for the past eight years over the last weekend of September, and becoming equally renowned among foodies and non-foodies alike.
+It's better known for its arts festival in June, but come the end of summer Aldeburgh has another trick up its sleeve, with its excellent and burgeoning Food and Drink Festival, held for many years now over the last weekend of September and renowned among foodies and non-foodies alike.

 Like the arts shindig, it's held at the Snape Maltings complex on the banks of the Alde river, and is now bigger than ever, hosting over 90 food and drink stalls from all over Suffolk.
 There are two demonstration stages, a busy programme of workshops, and the whole thing is followed by two weeks of Fringe events hosted by local businesses.
 It's a great event, and this year promises to be bigger – and tastier – than ever.